Partial Payments

 [BALANCE_PARTIAL_AMOUNT] | The outstanding balance still owed |

-[INSTALLMENT_INDEX] | This instalment's number |
+[INSTALLMENT_INDEX] | This installment's number in the sequence |

-[INSTALLMENT_TOTAL] | The total number of instalments |
+[INSTALLMENT_TOTAL] | The total number of installments in the plan |

 Tips

-- Start small — test with one product set to Enabled (optional) before turning partial payment on storewide.
+- Start small — test with one product set to Enabled (Optional) before turning partial payment on storewide.

 Troubleshooting